Ray's Candy Store: Television

 In July 2010, Ray was featured in a Fox News special hosted by John Stossel called "What's Great about America."

-In November 2011, both an interior and exterior shot of Ray's Candy Store was featured in an episode of the HBO comedy-drama series How to Make It in America.
-The episode, titled "The Friction," was the seventh episode of the second season, and fifteenth overall in the series.
-In an interview, principal actor, Bryan Greenberg, who attended NYU as a student, made particular reference to the scene shot at Ray's Candy Store as a "full circle moment for me."
+In November 2011, both an interior and exterior shot of Ray's Candy Store were featured in an episode of the HBO comedy-drama series How to Make It in America.
+The episode, titled "The Friction," was the seventh episode of the second season.
+In an interview, principal actor, Bryan Greenberg, who attended NYU as a student, made particular reference to the scene shot at Ray's as a "full circle moment for me."
 In the scene, actors Greenberg and Victor Rasuk meet up for some frites to discuss brand business, while at their backs a "Save Ray's Candy Store" poster is in clear sight.
 They eventually walk outside onto Avenue A where the exterior hodgepodge of store signage receives its own cameo.

 In 2014, Ray and the interior of Ray's Candy Store appeared in an episode of the Vice Media documentary web series Fuck, That's Delicious starring rapper, and former chef, Action Bronson.

 In November 2018, Ray's Candy Store was featured in the series finale of CNN's travel and food show, Anthony Bourdain: Parts Unknown.
 The episode, titled "Lower East Side" – which brought Bourdain's culinary travelogue full circle back to his hometown of New York – aired November 11, 2018.
 In the scene, Bourdain and friend, musician Harley Flanagan, stop into Ray's Candy Store to chat up the proprietor and sample his famous eggs creams.
 Said Bourdain upon his first sip, "That is a superb egg cream."

 Books

 In the 1997 book New York Eats (More): The Food Shopper's Guide to the Freshest Ingredients, the Best Take-Out & Baked Goods, & the Most Unusual Marketplaces in All of New York by Ed Levine, Ray's Candy Store is highlighted in a section on the egg cream.
-The egg cream is also discussed in Abramovitch, Ilana; Galvin, Seán.
-Jews of Brooklyn.
-Brandeis series in American Jewish history, culture, and life (2002) by Ilana Abramovitch and Seán Galvin.

-In 2015, Ray's Candy Store was featured in James and Karla Murray's book Store Front II: A History Preserved, a photographic chronicle of historical and storied businesses in New York City.
+In 2015, the business was featured in James and Karla Murray's book Store Front II: A History Preserved, a photographic chronicle of historical and storied businesses in New York City.

-In 2018, Ray's Candy Store was mentioned in William B. Helmreich's book The Manhattan Nobody Knows: An Urban Walking Guide.
+In 2018, Ray's Candy Store was mentioned in William B. Helmreich's The Manhattan Nobody Knows: An Urban Walking Guide.

+In 2022, an illustration of the place was included in NYC Storefronts: Illustrations of the Big Apple's Best-Loved Spots by Joel Holland and David Dodge.

+In 2023, Ray's Candy Store was featured in another of James and Karla Murray's books, Store Front NYC: Photographs of the City's Independent Shops, Past and Present.

+In 2024, it was featured in Nicolas Heller's book, New York Nico's Guide to NYC.

+In 2025, Ray's Candy Store was featured in Rolando Pujol's book, "The Great American Retro Road Trip."